ORSIFlow: Saliency-Guided Rectified Flow for Optical Remote Sensing Salient Object Detection: Introduction

 Recent studies have explored generative formulations that treat saliency detection as a mask generation problem.
 For example, Han \textit{et al.}\cite{orsidiff} introduces diffusion models into ORSI-SOD and achieves encouraging results by iteratively refining noisy masks.
 However, diffusion models typically rely on stochastic and curved denoising trajectories in the pixel space, requiring a large number of sampling steps, which limit the reasoning efficiency.
 As illustrated in Fig.~\ref{fig:head_fig}, such stochastic generation may still struggle to preserve fine-grained structures and small salient objects, leading to fragmented boundaries or background interference.
 Moreover, saliency masks exhibit relatively structured and low-entropy distributions, suggesting that a more controllable and deterministic generation process may suffice.
 This observation motivates us to reconsider ORSI-SOD from a flow-based perspective.

 In this paper, we propose ORSIFlow, which reformulates ORSI-SOD as a saliency-guided latent flow matching problem.
 Instead of performing generation in the pixel space, ORSIFlow conducts mask generation in a compact latent space constructed by a variational autoencoder, significantly reducing computational complexity.
 Built upon this latent representation, a rectified flow model learns a deterministic and approximately linear transformation between noise and saliency masks, enabling high-quality prediction with only a few inference steps.
 Furthermore, we introduce explicit saliency guidance through the Salient Feature Discriminator (SFD) and the Salient Feature Calibrator (SFC).
-The SFD constructs a dynamic graph topology to characterize global semantic dependencies through channel-wise reasoning.
+Inspired by \cite{chen2021channelwisetopologyrefinementgraph} , the SFD constructs a dynamic graph topology to characterize global semantic dependencies through channel-wise reasoning.
+The SFC is inspired by \cite{xu2025dualselectivefusiontransformer}, which possesses the characteristic of Spatial-Spectral Selection, and is specifically designed for small objects and complex boundaries in object detection tasks.
 Concurrently, the SFC utilizes a dual-branch gating mechanism to dynamically aggregate local and contextual information via adaptive feature modulation.
 Extensive experiments on multiple public ORSI-SOD benchmarks demonstrate that ORSIFlow achieves superior performance while substantially reducing computational cost, validating the effectiveness of the proposed approach.

 Our contributions are summarized as follows: \begin{itemize} \item We propose ORSIFlow, a saliency-guided rectified flow framework, which performs saliency mask generation instead of direct discriminative prediction.